droidwayin/GentleDynamics/README.md

 Place your AutoEQ headset correction profile (if you have any) **after** the MBC:<br><br>
 Source → [25Hz EQ Filter] → [8-Band MBC] → [Your AutoEQ Profile] → [Limiter] → Output

-- Let psychoacoustic processing enhance your headphones' natural response
-- Prevent EQ corrections from being altered by compression
-- Maintain precise frequency correction
+**Why This Order Matters**

+- The MBC needs to analyze the original recording dynamics
+- Headphone correction changes frequency response, which would alter how the MBC processes sound
+- Placing correction after MBC preserves spatial cues and dynamic processing integrity

-Your headphones get the full benefit of psychoacoustic processing
+Your headphones get the full benefit of psychoacoustic processing.

 ## 🔍 Hearing the Difference